nathanrosspowell/rust_guessing_game/README.md

 What is it?
 -----------

-This is the implementation of the game described in the [Rust Guide][rustlang-guide].
+This is the implementation of the game described in the [Rust Book][rustlang-book].

 How to run?
 ------------------